pavkids84-dev/cloud-infrastructure-labs/README.md

-# Linux Infrastructure Labs
+# Cloud Infrastructure Labs

-Hands-on Linux administration labs focused on building practical infrastructure fundamentals with Rocky Linux and Bash.
+Hands-on infrastructure labs documenting my progress in Linux system administration, Bash scripting, troubleshooting, and cloud infrastructure fundamentals.

-This directory documents my progression from basic Linux operations to system administration topics such as user management, package management, service control, job scheduling, storage, filesystems, and LVM.
+This repository focuses on learning infrastructure concepts through direct practice rather than command memorization.

-The labs are designed around a simple workflow:
+The main workflow used throughout the repository is:

 ```text
 Learn